• Skip to primary navigation

 Often we make a meal of little apps.
 A cocktail party can be so delicious!

-Whether you’re gearing up for a big game day or want to make your holiday table more festive or simply want to have friends over for a meal, you’re going to want to have a few little bites available to your guests as they gather in your home and await the main dish.
+Whether you’re gearing up for a big game night spread or want to make your holiday table more festive or simply want to have friends over for a meal, you’re going to want to have a few little bites available to your guests as they gather in your home and await the main dish.

 Oftentimes, hostesses lean toward traditional, albeit not-that-good-for-you favorites, like spinach dip, cheese balls, chips, and potato skins.
 You can do better.